-- a) Though not exclusive, we may accept your complaint for one or more of the following reasons: - You are a vulnerable adult or child and did not complain because you were scared of what might happen. - We believe that there would be a benefit to you in looking into your complaint. - There is likely to be enough information available from the time the incident happened to enable an effective and fair investigation to be carried out. - There are enough people available from the time the incident happened to enable an effective and fair investigation to be carried out. - Where action needs to be taken in light of human rights based legislation.
+- (a) Though not exclusive, we may accept your complaint for one or more of the following reasons: - (i) You are a vulnerable adult or child and did not complain because you were scared of what might happen. - (ii) We believe that there would be a benefit to you in looking into your complaint. - (iii) There is likely to be enough information available from the time the incident happened to enable an effective and fair investigation to be carried out. - (iv) There are enough people available from the time the incident happened to enable an effective and fair investigation to be carried out. - (v) Where action needs to be taken in light of human rights based legislation. - (vi) Where complaints concern safeguarding or health and safety issues.

-7.4 Complaints relating to freedom of information and environmental information requests a) Complaints about freedom of information and environmental information requests will be the subject of an internal review undertaken by the Complaints and Information Manager.
+7.4 Complaints relating to freedom of information and environmental information requests

+(a) Complaints about freedom of information and environmental information requests will be the subject of an internal review undertaken by the Complaints and Information Manager.
 If you are unhappy with the outcome of the review you can refer the matter to the Information Commissioner.

-Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF
+Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF Telephone: 0303 123 1113 Website: www.ico.org.uk

-Telephone: (01625) 545700 Website: www.ico.gov.uk